We Help You Decide

 Math Achievement is composed of traditional math questions, and is often expected to be more challenging than the QR in terms of content.

-The essay is based on a grade-appropriate, open-ended prompt.
+Essay is based on a grade-appropriate, open-ended prompt.
 The primary intent of this test section is to evaluate the ability of the students to compose a well-structured personal essay, with equal emphasis on content and mechanics.
 The essay is not graded, but a copy is provided to schools along with the student’s score report.

 How is the ISEE scored?